 • Assessment: Assessment at the AS Level is mainly exam-based, though practical assessments may apply depending on the subject.

-1. International recognition: One of the standout features of the Cambridge curriculum is its widespread global recognition.
-Cambridge qualifications are accepted by top universities across South Africa, the United Kingdom, United States and many other countries.
+1. International recognition: One of the standout features of the British curriculum is its widespread global recognition.
+British International qualifications are accepted by top universities across South Africa, the United Kingdom, United States and many other countries.
 Institutions such as Harvard, the Massachusetts Institute of Technology (MIT) and Oxford often recognise high AS and A Level scores, sometimes offering course credits based on these achievements.

 Preparing for IGCSE and AS Levels